How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 - Colorsoft.
 Color manga (and color webtoons) render natively without dithering.
 We disable Smart Dithering automatically when you tick the "Color e-reader" toggle on the device.

-Step 4: Send your first manga chapter to Kindle
+Step 4: Send your first file to Kindle

-Click any title in your library to open the manga detail page.
+Click the file in your library to open the volume detail page.

 This is where the real work happens.
 You get:

-- Cover art and metadata at the top.
+- Cover art and metadata at the top, automatically enriched from AniList.

 - Bulk select.
-Click one chapter, shift-click another to grab a range, then Mark Read or Send the whole batch in one go.
+If the file has multiple chapters, click one, shift-click another to grab a range, then Send the whole batch in one go.

-To send your very first chapter: tick the box next to it, click Send, pick the device, confirm.
-A delivery job goes into the queue, the chapter gets converted to a Kindle-friendly EPUB, the images get optimized for your device's screen, and the file lands in your Kindle inbox a minute or two later.
+To send it to your Kindle: click Send, pick the device, confirm.
+A delivery job goes into the queue, the file gets converted to a Kindle-friendly EPUB, the images get optimized for your device's screen, and the file lands in your Kindle inbox a minute or two later.

 The dashboard shows live status while the job is running.
 You don't have to sit there watching it.
 The page updates in the background and you can navigate away.